Weight loss is hard, even if you have found the right diet that works for you.

 Can you ignore your sugar cravings?
 Or your desire to have a treat – right now?

 Or your temptation to give up for today, and restart your diet again tomorrow – or on Monday?

 I really struggle with this – despite being a low-carb evangelist.
 I have written hundreds of blog posts about dieting.
 I know all the theory, all the best tips, all the right methods.

-And yet I still manage to mess it up – more frequently than you’d think.
+And yet I still manage to mess it up – and far more frequently than you’d think.

 This is just a metaphor to simplify and understand our complex behaviours.
 Inner-child work is often used in therapy.
 But you can apply it to dieting or any other personal challenge.

 My parent self – let’s call her Margaret – is grown-up, sensible and practical.
 She wants to be slim, healthy and confident.
 She is focused on her long-term goals.
 Margaret knows what she is supposed to do in order to lose weight.

 My child self – let’s call her Daisy – is probably about 4 years old (I think!).
 Daisy always wants to eat more.
 Daisy always needs a treat.
 Otherwise, she wails loudly and kicks up a fuss.
 Long-term goals don’t exist for Daisy.
 She wants what she wants – right here, right now.